How do most burglars enter homes?

-Here’s the problem with many strike plates --when they were installed, the builder used the tiny ½" screws that came with the strike plate.
+Here’s the problem with many strike plates: Builders installed the plate with the half-inch screws that came with the strike plate.

 When a burglar comes along and kicks your door, even if you’ve got a deadbolt lock, because the strike plate screws are too short, the doorjamb splinters.
 The door comes open as one piece of the jamb goes flying across the room.